-In casual American English, "I prefer taking the express train because it is much faster" sounds like "ahy pruh-FUR TAY-kuhng dhee uhk-SPREHS TRAYN buh-KUHZ iht ihz muhch FA-ster".
-Several things happen here, and the headline one is the TR Sounds Like CHR: the TR sounds more like CH than two crisp consonants.
+Americans pronounce "I prefer taking the express train because it is much faster" as "ahy pruh-FUR TAY-kuhng dhee uhk-SPREHS TRAYN buh-KUHZ iht ihz muhch FA-ster" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the TR Sounds Like CHR — the TR sounds more like CH than two crisp consonants.
+It lands on train, and it's why Americans sound more relaxed than the textbook.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.